HNK Rijeka: 1954–1991

-Given the political interferences in the club's life and the continuous mistreatment of ethnical Italians many of Quarnero's best players were forced to join the Fiuman exodus, and the club lingered between the second and third tier of the Yugoslav competition for the next several years.
-Following new Italian-Yugoslav tensions that arose during the Trieste Crisis, and the subsequent de facto abolition of the city's full bilingual rights by the communist authorities in Belgrade, the club changed its name once again, into the now completely monolingual NK Rijeka (Rijeka Football Club) on the 2nd of July 1954, giving up onto the Italian language in its brand image for the first time in the club's history.
+Given the political interferences in the club's life and the continuous mistreatment of ethnic Italians, many of Quarnero's best players were forced to join the Fiuman exodus, and the club lingered between the second and third tier of the Yugoslav competition for the next several years.
+Following new Italian-Yugoslav tensions that arose during the Trieste Crisis, and the subsequent de facto abolition of the city's full bilingual rights by the communist authorities in Belgrade, the club changed its name once again, into the now completely monolingual NK Rijeka (Rijeka Football Club) on 2 July 1954, giving up onto the Italian language in its brand image for the first time in the club's history.
 Rijeka started to use a white kit for the second time in its history in a match in Šibenik in the 1957–58 second league season.
-During the previous seasons the kit colors were constantly being changed, depending on what was available to the management at any given time of the season and to what the sponsors were able to offer.
+During the previous seasons, the kit colours were constantly changing, depending on what was available to the management at any given time and what the sponsors could offer.
 The main kit remained white since.
 Rijeka returned to the First League in 1958 and remained in the top tier for 11 consecutive seasons until 1969, when it got relegated once again to the Yugoslav Second League.
-Despite finishing at the top in four (out of five) seasons of the second league, due to three failed play/off attempts, the club only gained a promotion back to the top tier in 1974.
+Despite finishing at the top in four (out of five) seasons of the second league, due to three failed promotion play-off attempts, the club only gained promotion back to the top tier in 1974.
 Rijeka remained in the top tier until the breakup of Yugoslavia in 1991, with varying but improving results.

-The club's greatest success during this period are two Yugoslav Cup titles in 1978 and 1979 and a runner-up placement in 1987, when Rijeka lost the final in the penalty shoot-out.
-The club never managed to end higher than the fourth place in the Yugoslav First League.
+The club's greatest successes during this period are two Yugoslav Cup titles in 1978 and 1979 and a runner-up finish in 1987, when Rijeka lost the final in the penalty shoot-out.
+The club never managed to finish the season higher than fourth place in the Yugoslav First League.
 In 1984, the club came closest to a Yugoslav championship title, finishing only two points behind Red Star Belgrade.
 Rijeka were also the best placed Croatian club in the Yugoslav First League in 1965, 1984 and 1987.